Text by CLOT Magazine

-Schemata is an online and offline arts platform based out of South London nightclub Corsica Studios that promotes boundary-pushing work in sound and vision.
-Since the creation of virtual worlds, the digital has been recognised as a versatile and accessible tool for world-building practices.
+Schemata is an online and offline arts platform based out of the South London nightclub Corsica Studios that promotes boundary-pushing work in sound and vision.
+Since creating virtual worlds, the digital has been recognised as a versatile and accessible tool for world-building practices.

 And finally, the third space is Warning: Explosive Material.
 Please Enter, an audiovisual exploration of world-building in context with subversion, subculture, and queerness.
 This room makes digital the formative potential behind destruction and errata.
 These actions break old spaces while creating new ones.
-Alejandro Junyao Zhang explores space through glitched sculpture and distorted sound with this lens.
+With this lens, Alejandro Junyao Zhang explores space through glitched sculpture and distorted sound.
 The space features quotes from writers Legacy Russell, Jack Halberstam, Frederico Campagna, and Alejandro Junyao Zhang himself.
 His sculpture moves with motion capture data from IOR50’s queer motion capture library inside this room.